chthorwarth/grepx/README.md

 ## About the Project

-This project was developed as part of the System-Level Programming module at the Technical University of Applied Sciences Würzburg-Schweinfurt (THWS).
+This project was developed as a team effort during the System-Level Programming module at the Technical University of Applied Sciences Würzburg-Schweinfurt (THWS).
 It’s a **Unix command-line tool** inspired by `grep`, designed to filter text streams and files line-by-line.

 ### Motivation